DETAILED ACTION

 Regarding claim 1’s limitation pertaining to the carbohydrate clathrate component, claim interpretation: the β-cyclodextrin is a specie that reads on the claimed phrase of a carbohydrate clathrate component (as noted on page 2 of the specification); since Szente teaches βCD in an aqueous solution as beverage formulations, one of ordinary skill in the art would have at once envisage said beverage will be intended for human consumption thereby meeting the limitation of “causing the multi-cellular organism to ingest”.
 Szente teaches that natural food coloring components can be stabilized by adding 0.2% β-CD (see page 140, left col.).

-Regarding claim 1’s limitation and claims 16-17 pertaining to the complex-forming component, Szente teaches a powdered juice consisting of anhydrous glucose, sodium L-aspartate, DL-alanine, citric acid and inorganic salts, resulted in a product of excellent stability (see page 140, left col.).
+Regarding claim 1’s limitation and claims 16-17 pertaining to the hydration-effecting agent and complex-forming component, Szente teaches a powdered juice consisting of anhydrous glucose, sodium L-aspartate, DL-alanine, citric acid and inorganic salts, resulted in a product of excellent stability (see page 140, left col.).
 Szente teaches caffeine/CD complex can be prepared in aqueous solution such as coffee (see page 141, right col.).
 Szente teaches sugars and amino acids for food (see page 140, left col.).

 Regarding claim 1’s remaining limitations, claim interpretation: the reference of Szente is silent in regards to the wherein clauses and “thereby, causing interaction … enhancing the intracellular permeation because of the causing step” but these limitations are interpreted to be inherent results that happens after the first limitation/step is performed.
 In other words, wherein an inclusion complex is formed and an enhancement of intracellular permeation will naturally happen after a person drinks the beverage comprising the carbohydrate clathrate component (e.g., cyclodextrin).
 This reasoning is supported by the instant specification which discloses that the solution/composition will interact with the organism’s aquaporin water channels to thereby promote intracellular permeation and hydration (see instant specification at pages 5 and 31).
 The MPEP at 2112.02 (I): Process Claims states that a prior art composition anticipates a claimed process if the composition carries out the process during normal operation.
 Moreover, claim language such as “wherein”, “thereby”, or “whereby” clauses in a method claim is not given weight when it simply expresses the intended result of a process step positively recited (MPEP 2111.04).
 In other words, enhancing intracellular permeation and cellular hydration are inherent properties of the carbohydrate clathrate component (e.g., cyclodextrin).